shen8424/SAMM-RamDG-CAP/README.md

 ## Notes⚠️

-The SAMM dataset is large.
+- The SAMM dataset is large.
 For the convenience of downloading and usage, we provide two download options for SAMM and CAP: Hugging Face and Baidu Pan. <a href="https://huggingface.co/datasets/SJJ0854/SAMM" target='_blank'>[SAMM HF]
+- If you want to import the CAP data into your own dataset, please refer to [this].
 ## News

 - [07/2025] RamDG Code is released.